ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 ## A generic audio detector

 I noticed at this point that nothing I have done so far has anything to do with dogs and barking.
-**Being noncommital is a great quality in a codebase because it creates flexibility**.
+**Being noncommittal is a great quality in a codebase because it creates flexibility**.
 For the purpose of making this useful to anyone with their own applications, I created a well-polished branch of the repository that can be used for generic audio event detection.
 I reorganized everything into a single file, so after installing `numpy` and `pyaudio`, you are ready to rumble: